FusionAuth/fusionauth-android-client/README.md

 For additional information and documentation on FusionAuth refer to [https://fusionauth.io](https://fusionauth.io).

+## Notice
-This library is in development and not ready for consumption.
+This library is currently in development it is not yet available for public consumption.

+> **WARNING**: This project is still in development, feel free to use, but it may not work.
+You may still feel free to open issues or submit PRs.